 8. Summery sattu

 This, right here, is a wholesome drink often made from roasted chickpea and barley flour.
 For those living in the north of India, sattu may be something you would’ve tried at least once – a certified crowd pleaser in regions such as Bihar.

-This is just as popular in both North and South regions, commonly flavoured with mint, ginger, cumin powder or curry leaves.
-Some even like their buttermilk seasoned with a drizzle of oil, herbs and spices – a satisfying drink to finish your lunch with, to beat the heat and get your dose of hydration.
+This is equally popular in the north and south of India, commonly flavoured with mint, ginger, cumin powder or curry leaves.
+Some people even like their buttermilk seasoned with a drizzle of oil, herbs and spices – a satisfying drink to finish your lunch with, to beat the heat and get your dose of hydration.

 This is a kids’ favourite that always has you coming back for more.
-A layered summer dessert-beverage, falooda is made using milk, rose syrup, sabja (basil) seeds, falooda sev, dry fruits and ice cream that packs a punch of yummm!and hydration.
+A layered summer dessert-beverage, falooda is made using milk, rose syrup, sabja (basil) seeds, falooda sev, dry fruits and ice cream that packs a punch of taste and hydration.